Admissions - (download an application)

 - Communication Skills: (speech, reading, writing) Must be able to communicate clearly to patients, fellow students, faculty and all members of the health care team.

-- Vision: Requires eye sight correctable to 20/20 to operate radiographic equipment and read information from printed sources and computer screens.
+- Vision: Visual acuity is essential to operate radiographic equipment and read information from printed sources and computer screens.
 Visual acuity is also required for the observation necessary for patient assessment, care and management.

 - Gross and fine motor coordination: requires manual and finger dexterity and eye-hand coordination for operation of radiographic equipment.